 Upon opening the package it was like deja vu… these discs looked very familiar to me.
 They looked exactly like the base plastic Yikun discs I received as a sample about six years ago.
-Not only were the disc molds the same shape, but they were even the same color!

 The distinctness of the blue lid putter with the grooved ridges in the flight plate rim quickly gave it away.
 The putter is the same thing as the Yikun Talon.

 The yellow midrange (which is actually more of an approach disc with a low profile putter-like rim) of the exact same shape and flight ratings of the Yikun Wings.